 With direct cryptocurrency investing, there’s no middleman involved.
 You’re holding the actual cryptocurrencies in your digital wallet.
 To purchase cryptocurrencies directly, you’ll need to go through one of the exchanges that specialize in trading cryptocurrencies.

-A few of these are Coinbase, Robinhood, Gemini, and Binance.
+A few of these are Coinbase, Robinhood, Uphold, and Binance.
 If you’ve never invested directly in cryptocurrencies, it’s important to understand the difference between base coins and alt coins.

 These coins can be purchased directly with fiat currency (i.e., US dollars deposited into your exchange account or through a debit card).
 You can do this on an exchange.